When changing the way your car rides and handles, quality parts are paramount. Here’s our guide to the best car suspension brands.

 Eibach

 What if you don’t want to splash out on a full coilover set-up?
 Well, you can achieve your stance goals by fitting lowering springs around your car’s OEM dampers instead.
 It’s a much, much cheaper solution, though you pay the difference in a lack of adjustability and potentially less synchronised movements between suspension components.
-That may sound a bit dramatic, but if you opt for a reputable brand, the comparative losses in ride quality and/or handling are greatly minimized.
+That may sound a bit dramatic, but if you opt for a reputable brand, the comparative losses in ride quality and/or handling are greatly minimised.

 Eibach is arguably the best car suspension brand when it comes to lowering springs.
 The company has been around since 1951, and although it hasn’t necessarily been making aftermarket upgrades for that long, its storied history gives the brand a great deal of manufacturing expertise.
 Eibach does make coilovers, and even components like wheel spacers too, but its their high-quality, affordable lowering springs for which they are best known.